Unknwon/unknwon.io/content/posts/200915_setup-sourcegraph-gitlab-keycloak.md

 GitLab SAML uses X.509 certificate fingerprint to avoid admin entering the long and verbose body, but it actually adds more work when I try to figure out how to generate one for Keycloak.

-First, clock on the SAML endpoint and get the XML:
+First, click on the SAML endpoint and get the XML:

 ![](/img/200915/keycloak_saml_endpoint.png)